 While some roles in government require election, most do not.
 Many of the same roles in the private sector can be found in government such as financial planning and analysis, technology and cybersecurity, communications, engineering and law.

-You can do additional research on this field in the Vault Guide to Government Jobs.
+You can do additional research on this field in the Firsthand Guide to Government Jobs.

 Coursework, volunteering and internships are critical in helping you decide which areas interest you most.
 Once you start to narrow down your interests and geographical preferences for a job or internship, you can start to visit respective government websites to search for open positions.

 The U.S. Department of State’s Pathways Internship Program, which includes both the Internship Experience Program (IEP) and the Internship Temporary Program (ITEP), provides students with opportunities to explore federal careers while being paid for their work.